kbaileyky/VersionClassifier/Test/Posting-your-first-message-Chrome.md

+# Posting Your First Privly Message - Google Chrome

 ## Introduction

 This is a guide for posting your first message in Google Chrome.

 ## Getting the Extension

-If you do not already have the extension, go to the [[Privly downloads page|https://priv.ly/pages/download.html]].
+If you do not already have the extension, go to the [Privly downloads page](https://priv.ly/pages/download.html).
 Otherwise skip down to [[Logging in]]